 Step 8 – take out the dough and preheat the oven to 425 degrees F.

-Gluten-Free Pizza Base Recipe Question and Answer
+Gluten-Free Pizza Base Recipe FAQs

 If you want to use gluten-free plain flour, then it’s compulsory to use xanthan gum and baking powder.
 The self-raising flour usually contains traces of baking powder and xanthan gum, unlike the gluten-free plain flour.